The following table describes the Play Rights preferences:

 Minimum Runtime security level required to play protected content.

-Whitelist of client applications permitted to play content.
+Allow list of client applications permitted to play content.
 If not applications are specified, any SWF or AIR application is allowed.

 List of SWF URLs permitted to play protected content.